ocramz/petsc-hs/README.md

 ## News

+June 8, 2016 : Building petsc-hs against the latest PETSc (3.7.2, rel.
+June 5, 2016) and SLEPc (3.7.1, rel.
+May 27, 2016).
+See branch petsc-3.7.

-20/01/2016 : Experimenting with Docker containers : [petsc-hs-docker](https://github.com/ocramz/petsc-hs-docker) uses a pre-compiled image with PETSc and SLEPc  ([ocramz/petsc-docker](https://hub.docker.com/r/ocramz/petsc-docker/) on Docker Hub, that builds upon ~~`debian:7.7`~~ ~~`ubuntu:14.04`~~ `phusion/baseimage`) and a derived image that pulls in the Haskell `stack` tool with which to build `petsc-hs` .
+Jan 20, 2016 : Experimenting with Docker containers : [petsc-hs-docker](https://github.com/ocramz/petsc-hs-docker) uses a pre-compiled image with PETSc and SLEPc  ([ocramz/petsc-docker](https://hub.docker.com/r/ocramz/petsc-docker/) on Docker Hub, that builds upon ~~`debian:7.7`~~ ~~`ubuntu:14.04`~~ `phusion/baseimage`) and a derived image that pulls in the Haskell `stack` tool with which to build `petsc-hs` .

-6/12/2015 : We're integrating the [SLEPc](http://slepc.upv.es/) eigensolver suite, which is based on PETSc, and provides many options for spectral decomposition of sparse operators, e.g. (non)linear eigenproblem solvers, spectral transformation facilities for accelerated convergence, etc.
+Dec 6, 2015 : We're integrating the [SLEPc](http://slepc.upv.es/) eigensolver suite, which is based on PETSc, and provides many options for spectral decomposition of sparse operators, e.g. (non)linear eigenproblem solvers, spectral transformation facilities for accelerated convergence, etc.